-All students study English, Digital Literacy, Mathematics, Science, Social Studies, Physical Education and Health for the whole year.
+All students study English, Citizenship, Mathematics, Science, Social Studies, Physical Education and Health for the whole year.
 They also have a choice of a variety of other subjects which allows them to pursue areas of special interest.

 What provision is made for students of different abilities?
-There are creative and critical thinking classes where students work at a more demanding level.
+There are enrichment classes where students work at a more demanding level.
 There are also mixed ability classes with the focus on developing the essential learning skills.
 There is English Language Support for students requiring it.
 There is also additional learning support given in literacy and numeracy for students who need extra assistance.

 Year 9 Scholarships: